 - Choose Alligator from the list of available options.

-- Click ‘Apply’ without adjusting the settings.
+- Click ‘Apply’ without changing the settings.

 How to use in trading

 There are several ways to put the Alligator into action.
 As you probably already know, it can help you determine the strength of the prevailing trend.
 In trading, not only the direction of the trend matters.
 Its strength can be just as important, especially on shorter time intervals.
 When the distance between the jaw, the teeth and the lips of the Alligator increases, the trend is becoming stronger.
 And vice versa.
 When the lines come in touch with each other, the trend is most certainly dying out.